Herbs To Use For Common Issues Your Rabbitry

 Calendula

-Calendula is a wonderful herb, it should be one of the first herbs to go to when you find minor injuries on your animals.
+Calendula is a wonderful herb, it should be one of the first herbs to go to when you find minor injuries on your animals if you have it on hand.
 The herb is also extremely helpful for humans as well.
 I used it for my family as well as livestock.

 • Anti-inflammatory